ghoti143/bible-study/judges.md

 - God left them there to teach war to the next generation and for their testing
 - They gave their daughters to foreigners and vice-a-versa
 - Israelites worshiped false gods
-- The Lord gave them into King Cushan's hands; 8 years; people repented and cried out
+- The LORD gave them into King Cushan's hands; 8 years; people repented and cried out
 - God raised up Othniel to defeat Cushan
 - Again, false gods; Elgud the Moabite; 18 years; repentance
 - God raises up Ehud; Ehud thusts sword into belly of Elgud